 A traditional barn with plenty of character

-The Barn has a spectacular exposed timber frame structure made elm wood, covered by a vast thatched roof.
-There are three large double opening doors and one main sliding door that leads out onto the surrounding fields and a farm courtyard.
+The Barn has a spectacular exposed timber frame structure made of elm wood, covered by a vast thatched roof.
+Three large double opening doors and one main sliding door that leads out onto the surrounding fields and a farm courtyard.
 Three wrought iron chandeliers, hand crafted by our resident blacksmith hang along the centre of the barn with ten mounted candle holders each.

 Ideally located between Wiltshire & Dorset

 Bowerchalke Barn is part of a larger farm, set in the stunning countryside near Cranborne Chase, awarded the title of ‘area of outstanding natural beauty’.
 With rolling chalke down banks, a natural amphitheatre, far reaching views, woodlands and a hidden lake, you can escape from the busy bustle of the city and enjoy a peaceful escape to the country.
 The farm has been host to a huge array of events over the years, with good access and transport links and relatively close to London, it provides a unique setting.